DiazdeLeon/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/95872614/151092872-18b2d11a-76e3-4bd7-a8ad-1dad6b460280.png)

-Thomas High school fits in range of spending per student ranges of $630 to $644 and in the size of medium (1000-2000).
+<p align="justify"> Thomas High school fits in range of spending per student ranges of $630 to $644 and in the size of medium (1000-2000).
 After the removal of the 9th grade students from the analysis, it is concluded that, at the level of average math and reading scores, this action has not a significant impact in the summaries by school spending and for school size.
 However, at the level of percentages of students who passed each subject and in the overall it is observed a slightly difference among the analyses.

 2.6 Scores by school type

 ![image](https://user-images.githubusercontent.com/95872614/151092913-68dc374a-8e86-4c59-a721-bdb4a8a8194b.png)

-In the analysis per school type, it was followed the same trend.
+<p align="justify"> In the analysis per school type, it was followed the same trend.
 The removal of Thomas High School has not a significant impact.
 This school fits in the category of Charter and it is observed that in the average math and reading score the withdraw of the school did not change the total figures.
 This adjustment in the analysis is slightly showed on the percentages of passing each subject and the overall.
 From 96.63 in %passing math in the original analysis to 96.61%. in % passing reading from 96.59% to 96.55% and in the overall from 90.43% to 90.39%.
 Finally, as a conclusion, the withdraw of the 9th grade students from the Thomas High School has not a significant impact in the school district analysis.

 3. Summary of School District Analysis